-Expressing yourself keeps you sane in Covid 19
+Expressing yourself keeps you sane

 We can’t avoid our life lessons; they come in all sizes and shapes.
-Some keep us inspired when we have new challenges, but adverse experiences from as far back as childhood can leave lasting trauma that keep us stuck in negativity and pain.
+Some keep us inspired when we have new challenges, but adverse experiences from as far back as childhood can leave lasting trauma that keeps us stuck in negativity and pain.
 If we can express our thoughts and feelings we have power over them instead of the other way around.

-Our Journal prompt is a resource that costs nothing and is a priceless tool for self care.
+Our Journal prompt is a resource that costs nothing and is a priceless tool for self-care.
 Right now the Pandemic has changed everything about our lives.
 We’re at home more.
 We have to be creative and find new kinds of entertainment and positive reinforcement.
-One unexpected benefit is that instead of rushing around, we now have some time for self reflection.
-Self reflection is a kind of self care when we use it as positive self talk.
+One unexpected benefit is that instead of rushing around, we now have some time for self-reflection.
+Self-reflection is a kind of self-care when we use it as positive self-talk.

 Life lessons inspire and wound, journaling reinforces and heals